ryanve/image_src/readme.txt

 == Description ==

 Social media sites often use the **image_src** microformat for displaying link thumbnails.
 This simple plugin adds image_src [rel value](http://microformats.org/wiki/existing-rel-values) to the code of your site.
 By default, the plugin applies only to singular views and it uses the [featured image](http://codex.wordpress.org/Post_Thumbnails).
-It is only added when an image is available.
+It only applies when an image is available.
 The `'@image_src'` filter hook allows for image customization and/or extending the plugin to other views.

 == Installation ==

 1. Upload `image_src.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress